 4. Report your on-time rent and utility payments

 Your credit is affected by the payments that you make, including rent payments and utility bills.
 Make sure the major credit bureaus know that you pay your rent and utility payments on time because this information can help you increase your credit score.
-Our Credit Builder loan program offers monthly reporting, which is a key factor in raising your credit score.

 5. Increase your credit limit when possible

 As you pay your bills consistently, ask your credit card company for a credit limit increase.
 Having higher credit limits is a sign that you can be trusted to pay your bills on time.
-This will translate to a higher credit score over time as well.
+This action will translate to a higher credit score over time as well.

 6. Avoid maxing out your credit cards